swsmile/RESTfulDemo/README.md

 ## Update an employee:

-Use the http verb ```PUT``` to update by ID to visit [http://localhost:8080/Restful/user/1](http://localhost:8080/Restful/user/1) and with the request body as followed:
+Visit http://localhost:8080/Restful/user/1 by using the http verb ```PUT``` to update by ID with the following request body:

 ```
 {